-Hold the kitten (one at a time, if you have several) in a gentle, quiet location.
-Start giving them head scratches, pet them, wrap them in a towel (like a kitten burrito!) if needed and sit with them on the sofa for ten minutes.
-This will help introduce them to new areas of the house.
-Quiet cuddles integrate them into the natural rhythm of your day.
+Hold the kitten in a gentle, quiet location.
+Start giving her head scratches, pet her, wrap her in a towel (like a kitten burrito!) if needed and sit with her on the sofa for ten minutes.
+This will help introduce the kitten to new areas of the house.
+Quiet cuddles integrate her into the natural rhythm of your day.
 As a result, the kitten will feel a sense of belonging.
 Scared kittens will be nervous in a new situation, so keep the interaction short and positive.

 Once the nervous kittens have warmed up to you, be sure to play energetically with toys with them.
 Always use very gentle touches with your hands.
 Many people like to play rough with their cats and kittens.
 However, that often teaches them to bite and scratch during play.
 This is especially important for formerly feral kittens who have just recently been socialized.
 You’ll want to cement that humans are gentle and friendly so that they have the best chance of acclimating to new people and new situations.
 Active play with your kittens will channel their energy, and give them exercise.
 The play will regulate their nervous systems.
 That way they can better assess when to be in flight or fight mode, and when to be relaxed.

 Kittens really need to be socialized early, ideally before they are 3 months old but definitely before 5 or 6 months old.
 This is because of the skills they are learning during this crucial developmental period.
 Kittens that are completely feral can almost always be socialized before 8 weeks, and if you are willing to work hard, often up to 15 weeks or later.